Interactions between teaching assistants and students boost engagement in physics labs: Method

 To record data on the TA observation form, the observers watched the TA from an unobtrusive vantage point at the back of the classroom.
 In order to not interfere with the lab, observers made a conscious effort to not talk or interact with the TAs or students in the lab.
-Further, the TAs were told only that the observers would be observing the classroom, and not recording specific data about the TA.
-We note also that these labs were often observed by visitors, and having additional people, who were unfamiliar to most TAs and students, was not perceived as any different from any other visitors.
-Then, the observer effect in the data should be minimized, and we assume that the TAs and students were able to act naturally.
-Due to the observation style, any data about the content and quality of TA-student interactions is outside the scope of this study.
+Further, the TAs were told only that the observers would be observing the classroom.
+They were not told that the observers would be recording specific data about the TA, nor were they told that the observers were not.
+We note also that these labs were often observed by visitors who were unfamiliar to most TAs and students.
+These design choices were made so that the effect of observers is not different from other observers who frequently attend the lab, and thus should not affect the natural behaviors of students or TAs.
+Due to the observation style, any data about the style, content and quality of the TA--student interactions is outside the scope of this study.
 To complete the On/off task form required the observer to move from the back of the lab room, in order to properly observe the engagement of the students.
 Typically, the observer would take 1-2 minutes to walk around the classroom and fill out the form, again consciously avoiding interactions with students and TAs.
-To avoid the `policing' effect, in which students in the lab might be motivated to appear to be working if they feel like they are being observed, the observers made an effort to observe the students discreetly.
-One strategy in this regard, previously used by Baker {\it et al},\cite{Baker:2008} was to stand near one lab bench while observing a different bench.
+To avoid an effect in which students in the lab might be motivated to appear to be working if they feel like they are being observed, the observers made an effort to observe the students discreetly.
+One strategy in this regard, previously used by Baker {\it et al},\cite{ocumpaugh2012baker,Baker:2008} was to stand near one lab bench while observing a different bench.

 To evaluate the relationship between engagement, interactions and learning, we evaluated student learning using pre- and post-lab exams.
 The lab exams were given during the first and last week of the lab.
 The exams were adapted from the Concise Data Processing Assessment\cite{Day:2011} and Lawson's Classroom Test of Scientific Reasoning.\cite{Lawson:1978} The tests were given without prior notice.
 All items were multiple choice, as shown in appendix \ref{lab_test}.